jupytercon/jupytercon2025-developingextensions/04-materials/06-developing-with-ai.md

 ### Quick Reflection (Optional)

-Think about these questions—we'll discuss as a group:
+Think about these questions — we'll discuss as a group:

 1. **What surprised you most about working with AI?**
    - Did it understand JupyterLab patterns better or worse than expected?